 Where to Stay in San Francisco

-Orchard Hotel – This boutique hotel located downtown is a great place to stay in San Francisco.
-They have a range of clean rooms available, a restaurant and bar on site, a fantastic location just blocks from Union Square, on-site parking, and a great breakfast included.
+Orchard Hotel – This boutique hotel located in downtown San Francisco is an excellent choice for exploring this Californian city.
+They are located within walking distance of Union Square and have a restaurant and bar on site.
+There is also parking and a great breakfast included.
 Click here to check availability

-Axiom Hotel – If you’re looking for a luxurious stay in San Francisco, then this chic hotel is a great option.
-Located right off Union Square, this hotel has is ideally located and offers a range of modern rooms.
+Axiom Hotel – If you’re looking for a luxury stay in San Francisco, then this chic hotel is a great option.
+It is located right off Union Square, and has incredible modern facilities and amenities along with a larger number of rooms to choose from.
 Click here to check availability

-Green Tortoise Hostel – Those trying to stick to a tight budget when visiting this notoriously expensive will love this centrally-located and highly-rated hostel.
-There are a number of dorm beds and some private rooms to choose from, free breakfast and excellent common areas to enjoy.
+Green Tortoise Hostel – Those trying to stick to a tight budget when visiting this notoriously expensive city will love this highly-rated hostel.
+There are a number of dorm beds and some private rooms to choose from, common areas to meet other travellers and a free breakfast daily to help you save even more!
 Click here to check availability

 Not quite what you’re looking for?
 Click here to browse other hotels in San Francisco!

 2-4 days in San Francisco is the perfect amount of time to catch the city’s main highlights, immerse yourself in day-to-day San Francisco life, and take a day trip outside the city.
 Use these itinerary recommendations to help guide your own trip planning and enjoy your time in San Francisco.

 Are you planning to visit San Francisco?
 Have any questions about this itinerary?
 Let us know in the comments!